0xPexy/solidity-materials/security-and-auditing-full-course-s23/s5-tswap/report/findings.md

     }
 ```

-Modifying the followings into the `testIncorrectSellPoolTokens` passes the test.
+Apply the followings into the `testIncorrectSellPoolTokens` to pass the test.

 ```diff
         uint256 userPTBalance = poolToken.balanceOf(user);